Carnegie Investment Counsel

 What to Watch Out For

-In some cases, Carnegie Investment Counsel may direct clients to other advisors.
+One thing to be aware of, though, is that in some cases, Carnegie Investment Counsel may direct clients to other advisors.
 These clients would pay fees to these third-party advisors in addition to the advisory fee they pay Carnegie for applicable services.
 The third-party advisor fees would vary, but may be more expensive than they would be had the client gone directly to the external advisor.

-Additionally, Carnegie Investment Counsel stands to earn a double fee when clients invest in the mutual funds that the firm provides investment management services to.
+Also, Carnegie Investment Counsel stands to earn a double fee when clients invest in the mutual funds that the firm provides investment management services to.

 Tips for Finding the Right Financial Advisor